Dimeiza/Assistants/README.md

 ## Requirement

 You need:
+1. A Raspberry Pi.
+You can choose one in following.
+* Raspberry Pi3 B or B+
+* Raspberry Pi3 A+
+* Raspberry Pi Zero W(but so difficult to build)

-1. A Raspberry Pi 3 and SD card with a flesh install of Raspbian Stretch
+2. SD card with a flesh install of Raspbian Stretch

-2. Audio peripherals:
+3. Audio peripherals:
     * external speaker with 3.5mm Jack

-3. ReSpeaker
+4. ReSpeaker
     * [ReSpeaker 2-Mics Pi HAT](https://www.seeedstudio.com/ReSpeaker-2-Mics-Pi-HAT-p-2874.html) or

     * [ReSpeaker 4-Mic Array for Raspberry Pi](https://www.seeedstudio.com/ReSpeaker-4-Mic-Array-for-Raspberry-Pi-p-2941.html)

-4. USB Sound Output(Iecommended: if you use Respeaker 4-Mic).
+5. USB Sound Output(Iecommended: if you use Respeaker 4-Mic).
     * [For example](https://www.amazon.co.uk/TechRise-External-Aluminum-Headphone-Microphone/dp/B0789CN8CT)
     * I seem it is stabler than builtin(bcm2835) sound output.